 Just to give you an idea of what I use my keys for. . .

 I actually own three Yubikeys.
-I decided to buy a Security Key 2 and a Yubikey 4 USB type A originally (see picture below), and I have since purchased a Yubikey 5 Series USB Type A key to take advantage of the NFC capabilities of the new key.
+I decided to buy a Security Key 2 (without NFC as there was no option at the time) and a Yubikey 4 USB type A originally (see picture below).
+I have since purchased a Yubikey 5 Series USB Type A key to take advantage of the NFC capabilities of the new key.
 For me this is just about perfect.

 If I was to do it all again I would likely just get two Yubikey 5 Series keys, but I didn’t have that option when I originally purchased them.